Updated: August 24, 2023

 It could take a few weeks to several months, but it will eventually happen.
 You’ll be able to break out of your slump.

 And before you know it, you’ll see that your savings have already grown significantly without notice.
 And saving money has actually become a habit that you do with little conscious effort anymore.

-The key really is having that patience and determination to stick with it, even if and especially when, it becomes hard.
+The key really is having the patience and determination to stick with it, even if and especially when it becomes hard.

 Changing bad financial habits can be very hard.
-Resisting temptations to spend can be very hard.
+Resisting the temptation to spend can be very hard.
 Following a budget can be very hard.